 Potato/tomato psyllid (Bactericera cockerelli)

 Pest description and crop damage Adult psyllids resemble miniature cicadas, while the immature stages are scale-like and mostly sedentary, much more so than aphids, and look like white fly nymphs.
-Feeding at immature stages sometimes causes a physiological foliage disorder known as "psyllid yellows" in potatoes.
+Feeding by immature stages sometimes causes a physiological foliage disorder known as "psyllid yellows" in potatoes.
 Symptoms of psyllid yellows are very similar to those caused by phytoplasmas transmitted by leafhoppers.

 No laboratory test can confirm psyllid yellows; rather, symptomatic plants that test negative for phytoplasmas often are assumed to have psyllid yellows.
 Potato psyllid transmits a bacteria-like organism (Candidatus Liberibacter solanacearum) that causes a syndrome called "zebra chip" (ZC), named after the characteristic discoloring of the tuber flesh in affected plants.
 This disease has been most severe in the Southwest U.S. and in Mexico, Central America, Ecuador, Australia and New Zealand.
 In 2011, this disease was found for the first time in many potato fields in Oregon, Washington, and Idaho.
 It appears that ZC is now an annual pest issue for PNW potato growers, but its severity may vary substantially between years.

 Biology and life history The potato psyllid (western and northwestern haplotypes) is normally found in potatoes east of the Cascade Mountains beginning in early June.
 It is known to overwinter in many growing regions of the PNW, in association with bittersweet nightshade (Solanum dulcamara), morning glory (Ipomoea violacea), and related weeds.
 It may also migrate from more distant areas.
 Because of its late arrival in the crop, potato psyllid is rarely a direct pest in PNW potatoes, but the damage caused by ZC in 2011 showed that the PNW potato industry should be vigilant for early and severe psyllid populations each year.
 The ZC pathogen is acquired by psyllids during feeding, and once infected a psyllid can remain infective throughout its life, and females can transmit it to their offspring via eggs.
 Most psyllid populations have a low infection rate - far below 10%, with a range of 1-2% being more typical.
 For more information, see https://catalog.extension.oregonstate.edu/pnw633.